-Key Facts and Timeline
+Dancing Key Facts

-- Many dances have African roots, like capoeira and tap-dancing!
+- Many dances have African roots, like capoeira and tap dancing.

 - Dance can be a profession for many talented individuals, but most dancers have to retire early in their careers due to the physical exertion it requires.

 - ~6000 BC: Indian cave paintings are drawn depicting people dancing.

 - ~800 BC: Ancient Greeks use dance to give praise to the god Dionysus during ancient festivals.